danishnawab55/Brain_Stroke_Prediction/README.md

 # A lightweight Machine Learning Model to Predict Brain Stroke
 This is our Final Year Project which is based on Machine learning Algorithm Max-Voting (Ensemble method) Seven Classifiers are used and Merged together to one Final Model(Max-Voting Classifier)
-•	Decision Tree
+1. Decision Tree
-•	Logistic Regression
+2. Logistic Regression
-•	Random Forest
+3. Random Forest
-•	K-Nearest Neighbors
+4. K-Nearest Neighbours
-•	XGBoost
+5. Support Vector Machine
-•	Support Vector Machine
+6. Gaussian Naïve Bayes
-•	Gaussian Naïve Bayes
+7. XGBoost

 # Final Application Preview: